-South Korea hasn’t gone so far as to ban selfies but instead has cracked down on the use of the ever popular selfie-sticks.
+South Korea hasn’t gone so far as to ban selfies but instead has cracked down on the use of the ever-popular selfie-sticks.
 A selfie stick is a short or long pole with a clip on the end that is designed to hold a mobile phone or small camera; making it easier to take selfies from further away.
-The selfie stick operates through Bluetooth in order to trigger the shutter and thus South Korea has declared that all selfies sticks must be tested and certified as they are considered telecommunication devices.
+The selfie stick operates through Bluetooth in order to trigger the shutter and thus South Korea has declared that all selfie sticks must be tested and certified as they are considered telecommunication devices.

 If you are caught selling an un-certified selfie stick the price is high; up to a $3,000 fine or up to three years in prison.
 There is no word on what happens if you are caught using an un-certified selfie stick but chances are you won’t be let go with just a slap on the wrist.
 The reason behind this harsh crackdown appears to stem from the worry that these devices will interfere with other technology such as medical equipment that also uses radio waves.
-With more cellphones in use than people; who can blame the government from wanting to regulate this business?
+With more cellphones in use than people; who can blame the government for wanting to regulate this business?

 3. Saudi Arabia

-Younger generations taking “selfies” on their annual Islamic pilgrimage to Mecca known as The Hajj, have come under scrutiny by Islamic clerks and scholars.
+Younger generations taking “selfies” on their annual Islamic pilgrimage to Mecca known as The Hajj have come under scrutiny by Islamic clerks and scholars.
 Interestingly enough camera phones were banned in the holy mosques up until the last few years but are now considered a normal part of this journey.
-Just last year a fatwa was issued declaring that selfies are a “form of unacceptable irreligious self worship”.
+Just last year a fatwa was issued declaring that selfies are a “form of unacceptable irreligious self-worship”.
 It seems that authorities are confused on this issue as a startling number of selfies erupted from last year’s pilgrimage without any consequence.

 Selfies taken during this journey are thought to be a touristy distraction from the prayers and rituals that are taking place and are seen as destroying the tranquility and humility required for the acts of worship.
-In fact some scholars and clerks have gone so far as saying that the only reason young Muslims are taking this once-in-a-lifetime journey is to capture it on camera to show their friends and family.
-Only time will tell how the authorities crack down on the selfie craze on this time-honored religious journey.
+In fact, some scholars and clerks have gone so far as saying that the only reason young Muslims are taking this once-in-a-lifetime journey is to capture it on camera to show their friends and family.
+Only time will tell how the authorities crackdown on the selfie craze on this time-honored religious journey.